RDM4CAU/edutrain/NFDI-Personas/2023_NFDI-EduTrain_Personas.md

 Please visit our Miro-Board and help us to

-1. describe the main user groups, by naming all subgroups who you can think of may fit to the three main user groups
+1. describe the main user groups, by naming all subgroups who you can think of may fit to the three main user groups, assign existing personas from NFDI consortia
-2. leave characterising notes and comments to decribe one persona as a representive for each main user group
+2. leave characterising notes and comments to describe one persona as a representive for each main user group

 ![Miro](NFDI-Personas/images/miro-abschnitt.png)

->Please help us to describe personas/archetypes that characterise the needs, goals, technical experience, accessibility requirements and other personal characteristics of the EduTrain main user groups and take some time to meet them here!
+>Please help us to describe personas/archetypes that characterise the needs, goals, technical experience, accessibility requirements and other personal characteristics of the EduTrain main user groups and take some time to meet them!
 >
 > --